pearl-core/pearl/README.md

 The `link` `unlink` are idempotent functions (the result will not change if the function will be called multiple times) that are able to link/unlink a config file in order to be loaded at startup by a certain program.

+The `ask` function will make installation interactive, asking user whether to link tmux config or not.

 The `backup` keeps the last three backups of the file and do not perform backup if the file has not been modified since the latest backup.
 The `delete` is a